ericpalakovichcarr/django-facetools/docs/tutorial.rst

 instead of https://apps.facebook.com/facetools-example/polls/1.
 # When you click on a poll it goes to the page, but the browsers address bar doesn't update.
 # When you vote in the poll you get an error.
 If you check the choice you vote for
-you can see it's votes are going up with each vote, so the error happens after the vote is recorded.
+you can see it's votes are going up with each vote.
+This is because the vote gets through but the view is trying a redirect afterwards, which fails in an iframe.

 We're going to solve all these problems using Facetools.
 Do the following: